DSM: Prepare Your Application for Modularity

 Tracking dependencies between application components can be difficult.
-Complicated relationships and cyclic dependencies may seriously affect application performance and behavior, and hinder the reuse of components.
+Complicated relationships and cyclic dependencies might seriously affect application performance and behavior, and hinder the reuse of components.
 But what if you could see the dependencies in your application?
 IntelliJ IDEA Ultimate has the perfect tool for this: DSM analysis.

 DSM stands for Dependency Structure Matrix – a method that visualizes dependencies between modules, classes, and other project components and highlights the usage flow between them.